queerjs/queer-tech-speakers/README.md

 This list serves two purposes: Raise awareness of the queer speakers in the tech community and also to help the QueerJS organizers know where it would be interesting to host new meetups.

+If you'd like to add yourself to this list, check out our [CONTRIBUTING.md](CONTRIBUTING.md) :man_cartwheeling:

 Thank you for being part of this!

 ## Speakers